 New Stripe Directory

 The stripe Directory is a listing of Apps (currently over 300) that work with or integrate with stripe so you can use them to analyse and interpret your data.
 Building a directory of services that work with your product is not new, most eCommerce website builders publish a directory that lists external programs that work with their system.
-But its new in the payment processor space and stripe has so many integration options that its rapidly becoming the "Go To" merchant in this field.
+But it's new in the payment processor space, and stripe has so many integration options that it is rapidly becoming the "Go To" merchant in this field.

-By building a directory, stripe showcases all the products that have already integrated with it's ecosystem, by offering cutomers more product alternatives based on stripe the aim is to consolidate existing customers and bring in new ones that can offer new business services thereby widening the scope of the stripe business model.
+By building a directory, stripe showcases all the products that have already integrated with it's ecosystem, by offering customers more product alternatives based on stripe the aim is to consolidate existing clients and bring in new ones that can provide new business services thereby widening the scope of the stripe business model.

 stripe Directory Makes Apps Easy To Find

 This is one of the reasons why Shopify has startled the financial markets with such explosive growth.
-The combination of a blogging approach designed to answer every question, serving not just its cutomer channel but also partners and associates whilst assimilating as many third party apps into it's core offering means there's really no point in looking elsewhere unless you need something specific that they don't offer.
+The combination of a blogging approach designed to answer every question, serving not just its customer channel but also partners and associates while assimilating as many third-party apps into its core offering means there's no point in looking elsewhere unless you need something specific that they don't offer.